 If lost you must apply to the relevant exam board for replacements at a cost of £35 per certificate.

 You will be issued with a timetable listing the dates and times for each of your exams.
 Read your timetable carefully and report any errors or omissions to Mrs Wigglesworth the Examinations Officer as soon as possible.

 Seating plans will be displayed on the Examination Notice Board.
-You must check the seating plan before entering the exam room, and sit in the correct place which ha been allocated to you.
+You must check the seating plan before entering the exam room, and sit in the correct place which has been allocated to you.
 Being in the correct place at the right time is your responsibility.

-You must attend at the dining room or exam room at least 15 minutes before the start of the exam.
-If you are late the exam will start without you, and the Exam Board may refuse to accept the work that you do.
-You will not be allowed any extra time to finish.
+You must arrive at least 15 minutes prior to your exam start time.
+If you are late the exam will have started without you and the Exam Board may refuse to accept the work that you do.

 Your individual entry timetable confirms which tiers you have been entered for.
 If you have any concerns then see Mrs Wigglesworth well in advance of the exam.
 You will not be allowed to change tier on the day of the exam.

 Lateness, illness and other circumstances

 If you are too ill to attend, or unavoidably late, then you must ring school on 0161 338 2374 as soon as possible.

 If you are taken ill at school, have any significant health concerns or other genuine problems affecting your performance you must see Mrs Wigglesworth as soon as possible.